carlag-raft/raft-exercise/README.md

 # raft-exercise
-Raft Exercise -
+##Revamp legacy system into a new web based application Kick off Agenda
-Revamp legacy system into a new web based application Kick off Agenda
+MEETINGs AGENDA